 This programme of work includes multiple slip repairs on SH1 Mangamuka Gorge as well a long-term resilience planning for the Far North roading network in response to an August-2022 weather event which forced SH1 Mangamuka Gorge to close due to severe slips.
 Construction of the slip repairs has begun and a programme business case for long-term resilience is progressing.
-More information on a timeline for re-opening SH1 Mangamuka Gorge will be shared in late-March 2023.
+Repair work on 15 critical slips is underway.
+The road is expected to re-open in late 2024.